 The proof of suffering is there, for those who care to look.

 In January of this year, the world watched on in horror as what seemed the entirety of Australia burned.
-17 to 18 million hectares were left charred and barren of life; the sky was for days a sickly orange haze too toxic to breathe, tangible in the air in New Zealand and continuing across the globe even to South America.
+In a matter of weeks, 17 to 18 million hectares were left charred and barren of life; the sky was for days a sickly orange haze too toxic to breathe, tangible in the air in New Zealand and continuing across the globe even to South America.

 And from this heart-rending tragedy came declarations of love and support the world over.
 Firefighters flew in from the United States, from Canada, from France, from Singapore – in all, 70 countries lent aid.
 The ultimate loss of life and habitat was a devastating beginning to the new year – and as we know now, only a sickening precursor to the months to come.

 One of the towns near where I live, Lobethal, was very badly affected by the fires, and most of their income comes from the Christmas market and displays and other tourism during the summer.
 So they lost much of their annual income in the fires and in order to recoup their losses they had planned a parade and festival in March, which they had to cancel because of the pandemic.Rachel H, of South Australia